gvwilson/thirdbit/src/fiction/leaderboard/index.md

 An.ton cackled.
 "Be getting plenty of that soon."
-My tablet chimed softly as he cut the call.
+My app chimed softly as he cut the call.
 I picked up my paintbrush,
 adjusted the light over my *abbi*'s drawing, and got back to work.

 <p class="center">* * *</p>

-I've seen videos of Wall Street traders hunched over monitors or waving pieces of paper in the air.
+I've seen clips of Wall Street traders hunched over monitors or waving pieces of paper in the air.
-That had as much in common with what I do as roasting a skinned rat over an open fire.
+That had as much in common with what I do as plucking chickens.
 My agents had modeled millions of contingencies.
 All I had to do was approve their trades to make them legal.